flow-project/flow/docs/source/flow_setup.rst

 1. Installation
 ====================

-Installation of a remot desktop and docker to get access to flow quickly
+Installation of a remote desktop and docker to get access to flow quickly

 First install docker on https://www.docker.com/